 ❐ Rental agreement (a sort of letter that your landlord gives you to prove that you are staying as a tenant in their apartment) The legal format can be found here.

-❐ Civil status certificate if it is the fist time you register (certificate of marriage, birth certificate)
+❐ Civil status certificate if it is the first time you are registering (certificate of marriage, birth certificate)

-❐ Anmeldung Form (most important document and hardest to fill when you don’t understand German) help over there 👉
+❐ Anmeldung Form (most important document and hardest to complete when you don’t understand German) help over there 👉

 is the Anmeldung Formular?

 This form will be mandatory for your life here in Berlin.
-To fulfill it, we created a chatbot, AiRelo, which asks you questions in 10 languages what you can choose, and delivers the form as a pdf in German.
-You just have to print it and bring it with you to the burgeramt and that’s it!
+To complete it, we created a chatbot, AiRelo, which asks you questions and is available in over 10 different languages, and delivers the form as a pdf in German.
+You just have to print it and bring it with you to the Burgeramt/city hall and that’s it!

-To register you need to go to the burger office wich is the equivalent to the city hall but for every district part of Berlin.
-You need to take an appointment to go there to avoid a waiting time up to 3 hours and more.
-You can also decide to go without any appointment and take a ticket with a number and wait.
-Once your number is called you go to a room where they will ask you your proof of identity, confirmation of arrival by your landlord and the anmeldung form.
+To register you need to go to the Bürgeramt which is the equivalent to the city hall and every district in Berlin will have one.
+You need to book an appointment to go there to avoid a waiting time up to 3 hours or more.
+You can also decide to go without an appointment and take a ticket with a number and wait.
+Once your number is called you go to a room where they will ask you your proof of identity, confirmation of arrival by your landlord and the Anmeldung form.

-At the end they will give you a paper wich look like the picture below, do not lose it it is important for your taxes, opening a bank account, your German health insurance etc.
+At the end they will give you a paper which looks like the picture below, do not lose it it is important for your taxes, opening a bank account, your German health insurance etc.

 to take an appointment?

-Taking an appointment is the best way to save time during the registration process.
-You can pick among one of the 40 burgeramt and choose one in the district you live in is not mandatory so you can choose the one which is the most convenient for you!
+Booking an appointment is the best way to save time during the registration process.
+You can pick among one of the 40 Bürgeramt/city halls.
+Also selecting one in the district you live in is not mandatory so you can choose whichever one is the most convenient for you!

-Here is the link to take an appointment “termin” in German.
-Tips: if you don’t see any slots available that suits you refresh the page a few times and most of the time a new slot will appear.
+Here is the link to book an appointment “Termin” in German.
+Tips: If you don’t see any slots available that suits you, refresh the page a few times and most of the time a new slot will appear.